allanhy/tallysight/README.md

 - **Scalability & Accessibility**: Deployed on **Vercel** to ensure optimal performance, reliability, and minimal downtime, providing a fast and accessible platform for all users.

 ### Seamless Data Management & Real-Time Insights
-- **Real-Time Sports Data**: Connects to live sports and odds APIs (e.g., ESPN, The Odds) to provide users with up-to-date information on teams, games, and events, enhancing the overall experience.
+- **Real-Time Sports Data**: Connects to live sports and odds APIs (e.g., ESPN) to provide users with up-to-date information on teams, games, and events, enhancing the overall experience.
 - **Performance Tracking**: Enables users to track their picks, view past performance, and analyze selections over time with a secure and dynamic database.
+- **Automated Game Syncing**: Games and scores are automatically synced into the database through scheduled jobs (cron) or manual triggers via the admin portal.
+- **Automated Reminders**: Users receive weekly emails reminding them to submit their picks before contests close.
+- **Live Odds & Pick Percentages**: Odds from ESPN and real-time pick distribution (via Pusher) are displayed per game to inform smarter picks.

 ### Dynamic Content & Engaging UX
 - **Interactive Leaderboards**: Weekly and cumulative leaderboards to highlight top-performing users and foster a competitive community.
-- **Customized Profiles**: Users can personalize their profiles with preferences and favorite teams for a tailored experience.
+- **Customized Profiles**: Users can personalize their profiles with application preferences, favorite teams, and social media handles for a tailored experience.

 ---